North River residents to meet with CCC officials over concerns regarding fire training center

 Members of the group organizing the meeting at Mt.
 Tabor could not be reached by the News-Times by the time of this posting.

-One member of the group, in an article with MSN, stated she’s worried the facility could produce chemical toxins due to the material they’re burning, which could affect people’s health.
+One member of the group, in an article with MSN (Microsoft Support), stated she’s worried the facility could produce chemical toxins due to the material they’re burning, which could affect people’s health.
 Some expressed concern about smoke in the area.

 CCC received a $900,000 state grant in 2022 to construct the facility.
 Carteret Community College has owned the property since Dec.
 16, 1991.